FiAnA12/UAS-Assessing-Computer-Vision-under-Security-constraints/README.md

 ## Overview

 This repository contains the complete Python implementation used to conduct all 78 experimental runs reported in the dissertation.
+It contains the replay-based emulation/simulation implementation used to reproduce the experimental structure.
+The framework replays fixed UAS traffic scenarios through simulated YOLOv5s-style detection outputs, security emulation, network emulation, and monitoring-evaluation stages.
+The computer vision stage uses empirically parameterized YOLOv5s timing and detection-performance assumptions rather than live neural-network inference on raw video frames.
 The code evaluates the impact of cryptographic security mechanisms and network constraints on a computer vision-based UAS traffic monitoring pipeline, across four evaluation phases and six traffic density scenarios.

 ---